Codeinwp/adblock-notify-by-bweb/README.txt

 * Should works with SSL certificate (https), but not tryed (need feedback!)

 = How to use it =
-You can notify users with an activated Adblocker software by one of THREE ways !
+You can notify users with an activated Ad Blockerer software by one of THREE ways !

 * A pretty cool and lightweight Modal Box with a custom content : **the COMPLIANT solution**
 * A simple redirection to the page of your choice : **the AGRESSIVE solution**